 Media has been taught in schools since the 1970s but has experienced a dramatic increase in demand in the 21st century.
 The subject is embraced at Shiplake College and our Media Department offers an enjoyable and rewarding A Level course to anyone with an interest in how the media operates.
 Course content and delivery is based on ongoing consultation with leading experts, providing pupils with an accurate, inspiring insight into the rapidly evolving industry.
 With so many jobs available in this growing area, many pupils view studying Media as the first stepping stone on their desired career path.

 Leading micro-budget film producers visit Shiplake to discuss opportunities available in this area.
 Pupils often take inspiration by attempting a project of their own.
 In the past this has coincided with the Drama Department’s whole-College productions.
-In January 2014 Media pupils helped to film an entertaining car chase scene from Bugsy Malone.

 There are, of course, opportunities to watch films for enjoyment purposes rather than purely for critical analysis.
 Teachers often run film afternoons or evenings in the winter months to offer a well-earned break from physical exertion.